Account Rendered (1957 film)

-Account Rendered is a 1957 British crime film directed by Peter Graham Scott and starring Griffith Jones, Ursula Howells and Honor Blackman.
-The film's sets were designed by Norman G. Arnold.
-It was made as a second feature for release by the Rank Organisation.
+Account Rendered is a 1957 British second feature ('B') crime film directed by Peter Graham Scott and starring Griffith Jones, Ursula Howells and Honor Blackman.
+It was written by Barbara S. Harper based on Pamela Barrington's 1953 novel of the same name.
+It was released by the Rank Organisation.

 Premise

 When wealthy Lucille Ainsworth is found strangled on Hampstead Heath, Detective Inspector Marshall is put on the case.
 Lucille's husband Robert suspected her of being unfaithful, and had been following her.
 But he is just one of many suspects with a motive for murder.